Data-Driven Website Personas: A Cost-Effective Approach

 Your budget is tight.
 Project time constraints won’t accommodate user interviews or surveys.

-These all-too-common project parameters can make the the development of website personas – a key part of audience definition – quite challenging.
+These all-too-common project parameters can make the development of website personas – a key part of audience definition – quite challenging.
 But there’s an alternative approach that many people don’t consider: Using data that is publicly available and authoritative secondary sources to enhance the authenticity of personas and help produce audience segment profiles that feature persona traits based on real-world behaviors and demographic data.

 Publicly Available Data Sources